Cape Town, The Garden Route & Big Five Safari

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day EightA second day at the Lodge begins with a pre-breakfast game drive, and includes a visit to the fascinating reptile centre.
+Day 9A second day at the lodge begins with a pre-breakfast game drive.
 Enjoy some free time for a siesta - perhaps by the pool - before setting off on a second evening game drive and enjoying another memorable dinner under the stars.

-Day 11Arrive home this morning, at the end of a wonderful taster holiday in South Africa.
+Day 12You'll land back home this morning, at the end of a wonderful holiday in South Africa.
 Back to top

 Itinerary changesOccasionally, for operational reasons, we may have to change the order of the excursions on your holiday.
 The final day-by-day itinerary will be confirmed on your Final Travel Documents, which you will receive approximately three weeks prior to your departure.